-Foam Insulation
+Spray Foam Insulation

-Why insulate with Spray Polyurethane Foam?
+Why use Spray Polyurethane Foam Insulation?

 • Help for Allergy Sufferers

-• Insulate Band Joist Areas
+• Insulates Band Joist Areas

-• Add Strength to Your Building
+• Foam Insulation Adds Strength to Your Building

-• Save Money
+• Foam Insulation Saves Money

-Build Energy Conservation into Your House or Commercial/Industrial Site
+Build Energy Conservation into Your House or Commercial / Industrial Site

-• Spray polyurethane foam quickly cures to a rigid monolithic insulation that holds tight and helps make the structure stronger.
+• Spray polyurethane foam insulation quickly cures to a rigid monolithic insulation that holds tight and helps make the structure stronger.

-Minimize Condensation Concerns
+Use Foam Insulation to Minimize Condensation Concerns

 Homes and commercial buildings are designed to be tighter with more insulation value than ever before.
 Moisture from cooking, laundry, showers and industrial applications can be trapped, causing premature deterioration of the structure.
 Spray polyurethane foam insulation systems minimize both heat buildup and condensation, resulting in cooler and dryer attics in all climates.

-The R-Value Myth
+The Insulation R-Value Myth

 "R" refers to resistance to heat flow.
 These measurements are taken in a laboratory environment.
 But heat flow resistance is only part of the formula for effective insulation.
 R-value doesn't measure the amount of air infiltration or moisture that penetrates through an insulated wall.
 In short, the measurement doesn't factor in real-world weather conditions.
-The only way to eliminate air infiltration and moisture is to completely seal the building and use mechanical air controls to regulate air moflow.
+The only way to eliminate air infiltration and moisture is to completely seal the building and use mechanical air controls to regulate air flow.

 Features